Ceremonial bowing and offering food at ancestors' tombs -- a case study

 This issue is a source of tension for families in which some of them have become Christians and refuse to bow at the tombs of their ancestors.
 Other members of the family consider this refusal to be a serious form of rejection of the family.

 What if I get asked about the dilemma facing Korean Christians?
 How should I respond?
-Since the practice of bowing for greeting is such an integral part of Korean culture, could a Christian bow before the grave of an ancestor as a form of showing respect without it being an act of worshiping the spirit of the deceased?
+Since the practice of bowing for greeting is such a core feature of Korean culture, could a Christian bow before the grave of an ancestor as a form of showing respect without it being an act of worshiping the spirit of the deceased?
 If so, how do the Christians distance themselves from the prayers being said to the deceased and from the food being offered to them?

 Sincerely yours . . . .